 This syllabus provides an overview of rotation goals and objectives designed to help you gain an understanding of the breadth and scope of this subject.
 As you progress through the rotation, you will perform certain activities intended to help you meet the identified goals and objectives.
-Please make sure to review this syllabus in its entirety to ensure understanding of the rotation format, syllabus content, and MSUCOM expectations.
-Child and Adolescent Psychiatry is a 3-6 credit hour; 2-4 weeklong, elective course designed to give students interested in Psychiatry a more focused experience in child and adolescent psychiatry.
-The student will work with attending physicians and/or residents in a variety of settings that may include outpatient clinics, residential facilities, hospitals, rural community mental health facilities, and/or schools.
+Please review this syllabus to ensure understanding of the rotation format, syllabus content, and MSUCOM expectations.
+Addiction Psychiatry is a 3 or 6 credit hour; 2 or 4 weeklong, elective course, respectively, designed to give students interested in Psychiatry a more focused experience in Addiction Psychiatry.
+The student will work with attending physicians and/or residents in a variety of settings that may include inpatient units, addictions, consult & liaison, and outpatient clinics.